RLOpenCatalyst/catdocs/Catalyst/source/configmanagement.rst

 Puppet Server
 ^^^^^^^^^^^^^

+Puppet Server is an application that runs on the Java Virtual Machine (JVM) and provides the same services as the classic Puppet master application.
+It mostly does this by running the existing Puppet master code in several JRuby interpreters, but it replaces some parts of the classic application with new services written in Clojure.

 If you are using Puppet for your configuration management requirements, configure it in RLCatalyst.
 You can configure only one puppet server for one organization.
 Same puppet server cannot be associated with multiple organizations.